w3labkr/py-image-toolkit/README.md

 - `resize.py`: CLI script containing the core logic for image resizing and aspect ratio adjustments.
 - `crop.py`: CLI script containing the core logic for detecting faces and cropping images based on composition rules.
 - `ocr.py`: CLI script providing OCR functionality to extract text from images.
+- `optimize.py`: CLI script providing image optimization and compression functionality.
 - `models/`: Directory for storing machine learning models.
   - `face_detection_yunet_2023mar.onnx`: Pretrained YuNet face detection model, automatically downloaded if not present for the `crop.py` script.
   - PaddleOCR models (e.g., `ch_PP-OCRv3_det_infer`, `ko_PP-OCRv3_rec_infer`): Models for text detection, recognition, and classification used by `ocr.py`.
 These models need to be downloaded manually and placed in the default locations if not specified otherwise via arguments.
 - `requirements.txt`: Lists Python packages required to run the project.

 ---